 I write to you on behalf of the Alliance for Rights-Oriented Drug Policies (AROD), an organization dedicated to advocating for evidence-based drug policies grounded in human rights and the rule of law.
-Building on our recent communication to the International Criminal Court (ICC) dated December 29, 2025, alleging crimes against humanity perpetrated through the systemic enforcement of drug prohibition, we urge the Government of Bolivia to take decisive action in holding the United States accountable for its role in perpetuating this regime in Latin America.
+Building on our recent communication to the International Criminal Court (ICC) dated December 29, 2025, alleging crimes against humanity perpetrated through the systemic enforcement of drug prohibition, we urge the Government of Cuba to take decisive action in holding the United States accountable for its role in perpetuating this regime in Latin America.

 As detailed in our ICC submission and supporting documents, including [Human Rising: The Prohibitionist Psychosis and Its Constitutional Implications](#) (2020), the so-called "war on drugs" has served as a tool for empire-building and social control, mirroring historical arbitrary persecutions such as the witch hunts of the 15th-18th centuries, the Nazi crusades of the 1940s, and South Africa's apartheid regime.
 These policies, rooted in fear, racism, and delusion rather than public health evidence, have warped natural market dynamics into a narrative of victims and aggressors, enabling atrocities and eroding open societies.
 In Latin America, the hypocrisy of the U.S.-led drug war is particularly stark, as outlined in Part 3 of Human Rising.
-While the U.S. has domestically shifted toward legalization and regulation in states like California and Colorado, it has imposed draconian prohibition on nations like Bolivia through pressures on coca eradication, sanctions, and accusations of drug trafficking as pretexts for intervention, disregarding cultural traditions and fueling economic hardship, displacement, and violence.
-This has undermined Bolivia's sovereignty, especially given its historic withdrawal from and re-accession to UN drug conventions with reservations for traditional coca use, contributing to institutional challenges and a black market that ignores U.S. contributions to regional instability.
+While the U.S. has domestically shifted toward legalization and regulation in states like California and Colorado, it has imposed draconian prohibition on nations like Cuba through sanctions, blockades, and accusations of drug trafficking as pretexts for intervention, fueling economic hardship, isolation, and human rights pressures.
+This has exacerbated Cuba's struggles under the longstanding U.S. embargo, contributing to migration crises, health challenges, and a black market that undermines sovereignty-all while ignoring U.S. contributions to regional instability.

-These failures are further corroborated by the Organization of American States (OAS) 2013 report, "The Drug Problem in the Americas," which criticizes the "war on drugs" as a "dismal failure" that has not reduced drug expansion or demand, instead leading to mass incarceration, violence, and institutional corruption, particularly affecting producer countries like Bolivia with cultural and economic ties to coca.
+These failures are further corroborated by the Organization of American States (OAS) 2013 report, "The Drug Problem in the Americas," which criticizes the "war on drugs" as a "dismal failure" that has not reduced drug expansion or demand, instead leading to mass incarceration, violence, and institutional corruption across the region, including impacts on non-member states like Cuba through broader hemispheric dynamics.
 The report highlights U.S. hypocrisy, noting that while states like Colorado and Washington legalized marijuana, federal policies continue to enforce repression abroad, contradicting domestic shifts and treating drug dependence punitively rather than as a health issue.
 Its companion scenarios document projected paths to 2025, including continuation of prohibition (leading to entrenched criminal empires), decriminalization (reducing social control through harm reduction), and regulation (disrupting cartel profits and US dominance), underscoring the need for international treaty reforms to allow sovereign experimentation and prevent more entrenched alliances between Machiavellian politicians and organized crime.

-Bolivia's pioneering advocacy for cultural exemptions in drug policy, its indigenous-led reforms, and its opposition to U.S. hegemony align with UN recommendations (e.g., A/HRC/54/53) and demonstrate leadership in rejecting this failed paradigm.
+Cuba's longstanding opposition to U.S. imperialism and its advocacy for sovereignty in international forums align with UN recommendations (e.g., A/HRC/54/53) and demonstrate leadership in rejecting this failed paradigm, even as domestic policies remain cautious.
 However, the urgency of the moment cannot be overstated.
-Under the current U.S. administration, threats of invasion and intervention loom large, with President Trump potentially escalating pressures on Bolivia amid the recent occupation of Venezuela and ongoing regional tensions.
+Under the current U.S. administration, threats of invasion and intervention loom large, with President Trump potentially escalating pressures on Cuba amid the recent occupation of Venezuela and ongoing sanctions.
 These actions aim to forge a fascist continental order that permanently subverts the voices of individual nations and dissenting populations, consolidating power through coercion and disregarding international law.
 For open societies to survive, international law must dismantle prohibition entirely, as its continuation equips tyrants with mechanisms for control and perpetuates cycles of violence.